Learning by Doing: The Case of Online Lending: Endogenous Interest Rate

-Theorem \ref{thm_constant_elas} is remarkable, showing that when the demand elasticity is constant, the lender designs one GE to test upfront whether the consumer can repay the optimal long-term repayment amount $\bar{x}$.
-If the answer is positive, it's unnecessary to take any further information acquisition risk and the lender charges in each period the same interest rate and lends in each period the same amount which together lead to repayment amount $\bar{x}$.
-From period 1 on, the lender takes no risk: it knows the consumer can repay $\bar{x}$.
-Further, these interest rate and loan amount are at their long-term optimal levels.
-The lender takes advantage of its ability to control both the discount rate and the loan amount when it designs the grand experiment by setting a lower loan amount and a higher interest rate that together lead to the optimal repayment amount $\bar{x}$.
+Theorem \ref{thm_constant_elas} is remarkable, confirming our intuitive idea for the GE policy.
+It shows that when the demand elasticity is constant, the GE policy is optimal for the dynamic problem.
+The GE tests upfront whether the consumer can repay the optimal long-term repayment amount $\bar{x}$.
+If the answer is positive, the lender has a sufficient partition for lending $\bar{x}$: in each period, it will charge the same interest rate and lend the same amount which together lead to repayment amount $\bar{x}$.
+The lender takes risk only at the GE and has has no risk in all subsequent periods, as it knows the consumer will repay $\bar{x}$: the partition induced by the GE is sufficient.
+The lender takes advantage of its ability to control both the discount rate and the loan amount, designing a multidimensional GE that sets a lower loan amount (entailing less risk) and a higher interest rate that together test the optimal repayment amount $\bar{x}$ and partition the state space accordingly.
 In this way, one test establishes everything the lender needs to know without taking excessive risk.

+We further explore how the (constant) elasticity $\alpha$ shapes the optimal policy.
+The following proposition states how $d^*$ and $\bar{x}$ change as functions of $\alpha$.

+\begin{proposition} \textit{Under constant elasticity, the optimal long-term discount rate $d^*$ is increasing in $\alpha$, and the optimal lending threshold $\bar{x}$ is decreasing in $\alpha$.} \end{proposition}

+Intuitively, increasing the elasticity $\alpha$ makes acceptance more sensitive to the discount rate.
+To retain consumers, the lender then lowers the interest rate so \(d^*\) increases with \(\alpha\).
+In addition, the lender increases the expected number of consumers it retains by lowering the repayment threshold \(\bar{x}\).

-The GE strategy does not hinge on the constant elasticity assumption, although the case where demand has increasing elasticity is more complex. \myth{ \textbf{Optimal policy}: When both the demand elasticity and the hazard rate function $\frac{f(x)}{1-F(x)}$ are increasing, there exists a unique optimal policy.
-Under the optimal policy, the lender sets the initial repayment amount $y_0\geq \bar{x}$ and the initial discount rate $d_0$ to jointly solve \myeql{G(y_0)+\dfrac{d_0}{\rho(1-F(y_0))}\dfrac{(1-s(d^*)\rho)}{(1-s(d^*)d^*)}=1,\quad\dfrac{(1-F(y_0))(1-s(d^*)d^*)}{(1-s(d^*)\rho)}=\dfrac{s(d_0)+s'(d_0)d_0}{\rho s'(d_0)}.} If the consumer repays $y_0$, the lender fixes the repayment amount at $y_t=y_0$ and discount rate at $d_t=d^*$ for all subsequent periods.
+The optimality of the GE strategy does not hinge on the constant elasticity assumption, although the case where demand has increasing elasticity is more complex.

+\myth{ : When both the demand elasticity and the hazard rate function $\frac{f(x)}{1-F(x)}$ are increasing, there exists a unique optimal policy characterized by a single ``grand experiment'': the lender first sets the repayment amount at $y_0$ and the discount rate at $d_0$.
+If the consumer repays $y_0$, the lender fixes the repayment amount at $y_t=y_0$ and the dicount rate at $d_t=d^*$ for all subsequent periods.